PINK 3 - The 3rd PINK Concussions International Conference

-PINK Concussions is so honored to have PINK 3 - The 3rd PINK Concussions International Conference on Female Brain Injury including Concussion - on Sunday, April 2, as a post-conference day, at the 2017 IBIA World Brain Injury Congress in New Orleans, LA.
+PINK Concussions was honored to have PINK 3 - The 3rd PINK Concussions International Conference on Female Brain Injury including Concussion - on Sunday, April 2, as a post-conference day, at the 2017 IBIA World Brain Injury Congress in New Orleans, LA.

-The Military Keynote Speaker will be Katherine Helmick, MS, CRNP, ANP-BC, CNRN, Deputy Director, Defense and Veterans Brain Injury Center (DVBIC).
-The Civilian Keynote Speaker will be announced soon.
+The Military Keynote Speaker was Katherine Helmick, MS, CRNP, ANP-BC, CNRN, Deputy Director, Defense and Veterans Brain Injury Center (DVBIC).

 - Angela Colantonio, PhD, OT, FCAHS, FACRM, Rehabilitation Sciences Institute at the University of Toronto